-When executives blog, people pay attention.
+When executives and leaders blog, people pay attention.
 During the news cycle following a recent product launch announcement for one of our clients, the executive blog post on the launch garnered two and a half times more hits than the official press release.

 Why would the executive post get so much more traffic?
 For one, blog posts are often more accessible and easier to read than standard corporate communications.
 More importantly, people value senior leaders’ opinions and viewpoints – executive blogs provide a window into leaders’ perspectives that readers would not otherwise get.

 That’s why many organizations are using leadership blog posts to announce or amplify company news, such as new partnerships, acquisitions, or product launches.
 Compared to other corporate channels, executive blogs are a more impactful, personal and flexible way to communicate.

 How do you craft a compelling executive blog post on company news?

 Here are a few tips: